lii-enac/djnn-cpp/INSTALL.md

 ```

 ---- WINDOWS -----

-install MSYS2 (from <https://www.msys2.org/>, follow installation steps )
+You need to install MSYS2: follow the installation instructions over at <https://www.msys2.org/>
-then in an MSYS2-MinGW64/32 terminal:
+Then in an MSYS2-MinGW64/32 terminal:

 ```
 pacman -Syu
 pacman -S --needed git make
 ```

-launch a MSYS2-MinGW64/32 terminal (but NOT MSYS2-MSYS) then install pacmac (ArchLinux) package .tar.zst from <https://github.com/lii-enac/djnn-cpp/releases> :
+* Then with an MSYS2 binary package...
+  get the `.tar.zst` package here: <https://github.com/lii-enac/djnn-cpp/releases>
+  launch an MSYS2-MinGW64/32 terminal (and *not* an MSYS2-MSYS one)
+  then install it:

 ```
 pacman -U djnn-cpp-x.xx.x-1.pkg.tar.zst
 ```

-or using sources:
+* ...or using the sources:

 ```
 git clone --depth 1 -c core.symlinks=true https://github.com/lii-enac/djnn-cpp.git